jeremt/jeremt.github.com/articles/some_c++11_function_tricks.md

-C++11 provides some features for a more "functionnal" C++.
-Indeed, there is some features such as `std::function` `std::bind` or lambdas that make functions manipulation much easier.
-So, I decided to create 2 useful tools to manipulate functions.
+C++11 provides some features for a more "functional" C++.
+Indeed, there is some features such as `std::function`, `std::bind` or lambdas that make functions manipulation much easier.
+I decided to create 2 useful helpers to manipulate functions.

-The first one store a lambda and its parameters, then call it.
-It is useful when you need to store a function and its paramters and call it later (a thread API for instance).
+The first one stores a lambda and its parameters, then calls it.
+It is useful when you need to store a function and its parameters and call it later (like does `std::thread` for instance).

 ```
-int n = 2;
+auto n = 2;
-auto triple = makeCallable([] (int &a) {
+auto triple = make_callable([] (int &a) {
     a *= 3;
 }, n);